Skip to main content

 2. Configure Model Invocation Logs

-• Click on Model invocation logging
+• Enable the Model invocation logging

-3. Set Up Cloudwatch Logs Destination
+3. Set Up CloudWatch Logs Destination

-• Enable Cloudwatch Logs as the destination
+• Enable CloudWatch Logs only as the destination

 • Specify or create a log group (e.g., /aws/bedrock/)

-• Click Save changes
+• Click Save settings

 important